Kevin Brown (author): Higher education and partial career

 From 1980 to 1984, in San Francisco, Brown studied Latin and Greek with a private tutor, reading widely in the works of the ancients and the French as well as contemporary post-war writers like Gore Vidal.
 He began publishing book reviews on writers like Zora Neale Hurston, Samuel Pepys and Virginia Woolf in newspapers such as the Oakland Tribune.
-Furtermore longer essays on Carlos Saura, and James Baldwin in the Threepenny Review.
+Furthermore longer essays on Carlos Saura, and James Baldwin in the Threepenny Review.

 In 1985, Brown worked as an editorial assistant in the publishing industry in New York, and contributed to The Times Literary Supplement.

 In 1986, Brown moved to New York, attending the Columbia University School of General Studies for one year before transferring to the City University of New York.
-There, he double-majored in Spanish as well as Translating & Interpreting, completing his undergraduate degree in the CUNY Baccalaureate Program for Unique and Interdisciplinary Studies, headquartered at the Graduate Center.
+There, he double-majored in Spanish as well as Translating & Interpreting, completing his undergraduate degree in the CUNY Baccalaureate for Unique and Interdisciplinary Studies, headquartered at the Graduate Center of the City University of New York.
 He studied with literary translator Gregory Rabassa, among others.

 From 1987 to 1989, Brown was a regular contributor to Kirkus Reviews, where he published book reviews on subjects as various as Africa, African-American writers, 20th century American poetry, Anglo-American common law, Australian-New Zealand writers, French history and literature, the Harlem Renaissance, music, photography, politics.

 During the 1990s, he traveled in Central America and Eastern Europe, contributed to the American Book Review, American Visions and New York Newsday, and contracted to begin work on a series of biographies on Romare Bearden, Malcolm X and Countee Cullen.

 In 1994, Brown's biography of Romare Bearden, Romare Bearden: Artist, was released.

 In 1995, Brown's biography of Malcolm X Malcolm X: His Life and Legacy was released.
 Commissioned in 1993, just after the release of Spike Lee's movie on the same subject, Brown's second book attempts to chronicle the rise and fall of Malcolm X as well as that of rival leader Martin Luther King against the backdrop of the civil rights and black nationalist movements.

 In 1999, Brown was a contributing editor for the book African American Desk Reference about essential information on African American history.
 Brown provided chapter 14 on music.

 Brown's 2005 translation into Spanish of Virginia Woolf's little known essay "Reviewing" appeared in the Iowa University journal of literary translation eXchanges.

 In 2006, his profile-interview of translator Gregory Rabassa was published in 2006 by the University of Delaware's Review of Latin American Studies.